SketchResponse/sketchresponse/docs/complex_grader.md

 * `'xscale': 'linear'` sets the scale of the x axis to linear (only option currently implemented)
 * `'yscale': 'linear'` sets the scale of the y axis to linear (only option currently implemented)
 * `'coordinates': 'cartesian' or 'polar'` sets the coordinate system used by the axes plugin to either cartesian or polar
-* `'debug': True or False if True prints configuration debug information to the developer console

 The last entry `'plugins'` takes a list of dicts that enable the specific javascript plugins that are available to the user.
 All plugins are declared by 'name'.

-One key is optional:

-* `'debug': <True|False>(default: False)` sets debug mode where the current configuration will be validated.
-If errors are found, information about these will ouput to the browser console and defaults will be loaded instead

 The 'axes' and 'freeform' plugin usage here is identical to the [Simple Grader Tutorial](simple_grader.md) and is explained there as well as on the [Plugin Description Page](probconfig_plugins.md).